MatteoGaetzner/mini-mcmc/README.md

 with

-- **Implementations of Common Distributions**: handy Gaussian and isotropic Gaussian implementations, along with traits for defining custom log-prob functions.
+- **Implementations of Common Distributions**: featuring handy Gaussian and isotropic Gaussian implementations, along with traits for defining custom log-prob functions.
-- **Parallelization**: run multiple chains in parallel.
+- **Parallelization**: for running multiple Markov chains in parallel.
-- **Progress Bars**: show progress of MCMC algorithms with convergence statistics and acceptance rates.
+- **Progress Bars**: that show progress of MCMC algorithms with convergence statistics and acceptance rates.
-- **Support for Discrete & Continuous Distributions**: Metropolis-Hastings and Gibbs sampling support continuous and discrete distributions.
+- **Support for Discrete & Continuous Distributions**: for example, Metropolis-Hastings- and Gibbs Samplers can sample from continuous and discrete target distributions.
-- **Generic Datatypes**: Support sampling vectors of various integer or floating point types.
+- **Generic Datatypes**: enable sampling of vectors with various integer or floating point types.

 ## Roadmap